Limusaurus: Description

 Limusaurus was a small and slender animal.
 The holotype (which was originally considered an adult based on the level of fusion of its bones, but later as a subadult when analyzed along with other specimens) is estimated to have been about 1.7 m in length and the weight of the animal has been estimated at 15 kg.
 One adult specimen is estimated to have been 15% larger than the holotype.
-Several features of the animal, such as the small head with large orbits (eye openings), toothless jaws, and the long neck and legs, were very similar to those of the Cretaceous ornithomimid theropods, as well as the Triassic non-dinosaurian shuvosaurids, representing a significant case of convergent evolution among these three distinct groups of archosaurs.
+Several features of the animal, such as the small head with large orbits (eye openings), toothless jaws, and the long neck and legs, were very similar to the ornithomimid theropods of the Cretaceous, as well as the Triassic non-dinosaurian shuvosaurids, representing a significant case of convergent evolution among these three distinct groups of archosaurs.
 While Limusaurus has sometimes been depicted with feathers and may have had them, there is no direct evidence of such structures.